Remote Work Without

 How is this better than a mouse jiggler?

 You can turn Idle Pilot on and off as needed, or set up a schedule that matches your hybrid routine.
-Many users keep it on during remote days and let natural presence take over during office days.

 Does Idle Pilot read my messages?